 MR. ZENNER: Yes, there is one change this evening, ma'am.
-Case Number 121- not part of the presentation this evening.
+Case Number 121-2025, your first public hearing, has been withdrawn, so that will not be discussed and is not part of the presentation this evening.
 There is no further action needed to be taken.
 It was withdrawn by the applicant.